Ogbaru: See also

+Ogbaru Local Government Area has its administrative center in the town of Atani and is located in Anambra State in Nigeria's South-East Geopolitical Zone.
+Parts of Rivers and Delta State border the Ogbaru LGA, which is made up of a number of cities and villages such Obeagwe, Oluta, Ochuche, Umunankwo, Okpoko, Odekpe, Atani, and Umuzu.
+Ogbaru LGA is expected to have 197,808 residents, with the bulk of these people belonging to the Igbo ethnic group.
+In the LGA, the Igbo language is widely spoken, and Christianity is a very popular religion there.
+Ogbaru LGA has a number of vibrant festivals, including as the Ogbaru Boat Regatta Festival, while prominent local landmarks include the Nigerian Navy.

 History

-Ogbaru people are farmers as well as known warriors from its history; the Ogbaru people share clan lineage and boundaries with Anioma people in Delta State and Ndoni people in Rivers State.
+Ogbaru people are farmers as well as known warriors from its history; the Ogbaru people share clan lineage and boundaries with Onitsha People, Oguta people in Imo state, Anioma people in Delta State and Ndoni people in Rivers State.

 Economy

 Ogbaru has a Nigerian naval base, an industrial river harbor, a refinery, a federal road under-construction leading to Rivers State in Nigeria.
 Ogbaru is a projected link road to other parts of the southeast and south zones of Nigeria with construction of more inland link roads and the construction of a Second Niger bridge.

 Geography

 The Ogbaru people consider the Niger-River waters that run through its region as their territorial lands.
 Ogbaru is surrounded by river Niger to the west, from okpoko town to Ogwu-ikpele boundary with Rivers state (west end) and the Orashi River to the East along Ogwu-aniocha and Osomari forest reserve (east end), Ogbaru boundary with Ihiala and goes up to Okija, Ihiala, Owerri Onitsha road, also borders Ozubulu, Oraifite and Oba to its northeast.